The NIRVANDELS Survey: a robust detection of $\alpha$-enhancement in star-forming galaxies at $z\simeq3.4$: Introduction

 The observed O/Fe enhancement (also referred to as $\alpha$-enhancement) has a number of important implications.
 Firstly, it places robust constraints on the typical star-formation histories at early cosmic epochs, confirming results from previous photometric analyses that the stellar populations at high redshift are typically $< 1$ \Gyr \ old \citep{reddy2012}.
-Secondly, enhanced O/Fe means that the stellar ionizing spectrum of typical high-redshift galaxies is harder at fixed oxygen abundance compared to galaxies in the local Universe.
+Secondly, a deficit of Fe relative to O will mean that the stellar ionizing spectrum of typical high-redshift galaxies is harder at fixed oxygen abundance compared to galaxies in the local Universe.
 This relative hardening of the ionizing continuum at fixed O/H offers a natural explanation for the observed offset of $z>2$ star-forming galaxies relative to $z\simeq0$ galaxies in the common line ratio diagrams \citep[e.g., the BPT diagram;][]{topping2020a, runco2021}.
 Non-solar $\alpha$/Fe ratios will also force us to re-think current stellar population techniques when applied to high-redshift galaxies.
 Almost universally, current stellar population synthesis models assume solar abundance ratios; accurate analyses of FUV-optical spectra at $z>6$ with \emph{JWST} will require new models allowing for non-solar abundance ratios.

 In this paper, we expand upon a number of previous works at $z\simeq2.5$ \citep{steidel2016,topping2020a,topping2020b} and present a simultaneous analysis of FUV and optical spectra for a sample of $33$ star-forming galaxies drawn from the VANDELS survey at $z\simeq3.4$.
 Combining ultra-deep optical VIMOS/VANDELS spectroscopic observations (tracing the rest-frame FUV) with MOSFIRE $H-$ and $K-$band near-IR follow-up (tracing the rest-frame optical), our analysis provides the first investigation of \zgas \ and \zstar \ for galaxies at $z>3$, and we present the first estimates of O/Fe at these redshifts.
 In addition, we present both the stellar and gas-phase MZRs for our sample, tracing O/Fe as a function of stellar mass.